openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-add -n <controller_name> -p <personality> -m <mac address>

-**REMARK:** use the Mac Address for the specific network interface you are going to be connected. e.g. OAM network interface for "Controller-1" node, Management network interface for "Computes" and "Storage" nodes.
+**REMARK:** use the Mac address for the specific network interface you are going to be connected. e.g. OAM network interface for controller-1 node, management network interface for compute and storage nodes.

-Check the **NIC** MAC Address from "Virtual Manager GUI" under *"Show virtual hardware details -*\ **i**\ *" Main Banner --> NIC: --> specific "Bridge name:" under MAC Address text field.*
+Check the **NIC** MAC address from "Virtual Manager GUI" under *"Show virtual hardware details -*\ **i**\ *" Main Banner --> NIC: --> specific "Bridge name:" under MAC address text field.*

 ***************
-Monitoring Host
+Monitoring host
 ***************

-On Controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
+On controller-0, you can monitor the installation progress by running the system host-show command for the host periodically.
 Progress is shown in the install_state field.